ltk84/ltk84/readme.md

 *Mobile Developer*

-    He's a brilliant back-end developer.
+    He's a brilliant developer.
 He usually comes up with lots of impressive ideas to solve problems.

 <br/>